 - Account expiration date, for billing purposes.

-There is no explicit bandwidth limits.
+There are no explicit bandwidth limits.
 However, Perfect Privacy has a reasonable use clause as a deterrent for indiscriminate downloads.
 How this would be enforced without tracking individual browsing activity is yet to be determined.

 Perfect Privacy has multiple channels of contact, but the one drawback is the absence of live chat.
 Users can reach out to customer support staff via a contact form, an interactive forum, and through their contact email.
 Issues are handled via a ticketed mode of correspondence: with staff responding to requests within the 12 hours of contact.

-There is an active forum for users and moderators to discuss new features, report glitches, bugs and complaints about the VPN functioning.
+There is an active forum for users and moderators to discuss new features, report glitches, bugs, and complaints about the VPN functioning.